 Have you been paying attention to what’s going on with the cost of food?
 I just read that the average cost of ground beef in the U.S. has once again hit an all-time high.
 I believe it, and not only beef.
-It is shocking how grocery prices are going up, which underscores the need for a well-stocked pantry.
+It is shocking how grocery prices are going up, which underscores the need for a kitchen that includes the essential pantry items.

 - Buy groceries when they’re on sale